Wills, Trusts & Probate

 Understanding Beneficiary Designations in Ontario

-A beneficiary designation is a legal instruction that directs certain assets to be transferred to a named person or entity upon the owner’s death.
-Common assets with beneficiary designations include life insurance policies, IRAs, 401(k)s, and payable-on-death bank accounts.
-These designations take precedence over wills, making it essential to coordinate them carefully within your overall estate plan.
+A beneficiary designation is a legal instruction that directs certain assets to transfer to a named party upon the owner’s death.
+Common assets subject to these designations include life insurance policies, IRAs, 401(k)s, and payable-on-death bank accounts.
+Because these designations usually take precedence over instructions in a will for those specific assets, it is important to coordinate them with your broader estate plan.
+Regular review ensures your designations reflect current relationships and intentions, especially after major life events such as marriage, divorce, births, or deaths in the family, which can otherwise lead to unintended outcomes.

 What Are Beneficiary Designations?